bbangert/zilch/README.rst

 zilch
 =====

-``zilch`` is a small extensible ZeroMQ based reporting and collecting library for Python.
-This library is inspired by `David Cramer's Sentry
-<https://github.com/dcramer/sentry>`_, but aims to implement just the core
-features in a smaller code/feature footprint with additional functionality provided purely by additional extension packages.
+``zilch`` is a small extensible `ZeroMQ <zeromq.org>`_ based reporting and collecting library for Python.
+This library is inspired by `David Cramer's Sentry <https://github.com/dcramer/sentry>`_, but aims to implement just the core features in a smaller code/feature footprint with additional functionality provided purely by additional extension packages.

 Requirements
 ============

-* zeromq
+* `zeromq <zeromq.org>`_

 License